 But how could that be?

-A car horn honked, startling her.
+Just then a car horn honked, startling her.
 The book almost fell from her hands.
 Josh’s Mustang was idling in the driveway.
 He waved to her.

-She grabbed her jean jacket from the back of the chair and started for the door but then stopped, bent down low and peered under the bed.
+She grabbed her jean jacket from the back of the chair and started for the door, but then stopped, bent down low and peered under the bed.

 “Later, Dad,” she whispered, noting the strange feel of that word on her lips.